walkabilly/rd_bikeshare/rd_bikeshare.md

   1 349 805
 ```

-# 2. Graphed the assignment by outcome variable scatterplot with linear and empirically estimated regression functions (Figure 3)
+# 2. Graphed the assignment by outcome variable scatterplot with linear and nonparametric regression

-## Figure 3.
-Assignment by outcome variable scatterplot with linear and empirically estimated regression functions
+## Figure 4.
+Assignment by outcome variable scatterplot with linear and nonparametric regression

-### 3A.
+### 4A.
 Pre-implementation

 ```r